-All accidents and emergencies must be reported to the Regatta Organizers as soon as practicable using the National Regatta Incident Reporting form.
+All accidents and emergencies must be reported as soon as practicable using the Paddle UK Incident Reporting Form, available at https://paddleuk.org.uk/online-incident-reporting/.
 If necessary, additional medical support will be requested on the advice of the paramedic.
 The Paramedic will also ensure that the Regatta Organizers, Chief Official, and Main Reception Centre are made aware of any incidents.
 The online Incident Report Form MUST be completed by the Team Leader of the appropriate clubs for all accidents, collisions, and near-miss incidents.